-- Write and upload short daily blog posts documenting life at camp to WordPress
+- Write and upload daily blog posts documenting life at camp to WordPress

-- On occasion, assist with a Pioneer or Four Trails Cabin at the request of the coordinators.
+- On occasion, assist with Main Office, Boys Camp, or Girls Camp office management, or a Darer or Four Trails Cabin at the request of the coordinators.

-- Promptly discuss any difficult situations that arise in camper or staff relationships and other areas of concern with the Communications Manager and Director
+- Promptly discuss any difficult situations that arise in camper or staff relationships and other areas of concern with the Director

 - Establish personal and professional goals for the summer and work toward those goals